shakfu/chuck-max/README.md

 - [ ] Convert `chuginate` to python3

-- [ ] Package chugins and scripts in external bundle
+- [ ] Package chugins and scripts in a self-contained signed and notarized external bundle

 - ...